 The Security Council commits to include a gender component in UN field operations (1325,OP5), and requests that the Secretary-General's reports to include information on the progress of gender mainstreaming within each operation (1325,OP17).
 Gender mainstreaming in PSOs is imperative for the success of missions.
-Without a gender perspective, it is almost impossible to adequately create an inclusive security, which forms the basis of promoting sustainable and durable peace.
-Gender training, pre-deployment, on the ground, and post-deployment is effective for ensuring peacekeeping personnel have sufficient knowledge and skills.11 Peacekeeping missions are increasingly being mandated to address sexual violence, and training can increase the prevention, recognition, and response to sexual and gender-based violence (SGBV) and sexual exploitation and abuse (1820,OP6).
+Without a gender perspective, it is almost impossible to adequately create an inclusive security, which in turn forms the basis of promoting sustainable and durable peace.
+Gender training, both predeployment and on the ground, and post-deployment is an effective way of ensuring peacekeeping personnel have sufficient knowledge and skills.11 Peacekeeping missions are increasingly being mandated to address sexual violence, and training can increase the prevention, recognition, and response to sexual and gender-based violence (SGBV) and Sexual Exploitation and Abuse (SEA) (1820,OP6).

-Gender mainstreaming, recruitment, and training trigger positive changes for women within conflict and post-conflict situations, such as increased physical security, employment-related benefits, capacity building for local women's organisations, and increased awareness of women's rights.
-Additionally, positive role models and examples of women's leadership have a positive effect on the environment and contribution to the success of peacekeeping missions.12 Only a gendered approach to keeping peace can adequately respond to the differing needs of women, men, girls, and boys.
+Gender mainstreaming, recruitment, and training can trigger positive changes for women within conflict and post-conflict situations, such as increased physical security, employmentrelated benefits, capacity building for local women's organizations, and increased awareness of women's rights.
+Additionally, positive role models and examples of women's leadership can have a positive effect on the environment and success of peacekeeping missions12.
+Only a gendered approach to keeping peace can adequately respond to the differing needs of women, men, girls, and boys.